KARTAVYAO/SD-Card-Partition/README.md

 A Python script to format and partition SD cards or USB drives according to the **EX3-SE OBC ICD V0.01** partition layout specification for the Ex-Alta 3 CubeSat mission.

-Built by AlbertaSat — University of Alberta, Institute for Space Science Exploration and Technology.

 ---

 ## Table of Contents